relevance/diametric/README.md

 best Clojure shop around and one of the best Ruby shops.
 I highly recommend them for help with your corporate projects.

+Special thanks to Mongoid for writing some solid ORM code that was liberally borrowed from to add Rails support to Diametric.

 ## Entity API

 The `Entity` module is interesting, in that it is primarily made of